Where To Fish In Melbourne

 Always check the VFA website above to see if you meet any exceptions.

-In addition, you need to familiarize yourself with regulations including catch limits, size, seasons and protected species.
+In addition, you need to familiarise yourself with regulations including catch limits, size, seasons and protected species.

 If you are using a powerboat you will require a boating license.
 There are exemptions for interstate boats – providing you have a license in your state of origin.